vercte/forumoji/README.md

 Here's what you should put in those sections:
 * `codepoint`: Put the unicode codepoint of the emoji; if you can't find this, it's **not** an emoji!
 * `image`: The filename of the emoji image in the `/resources/forumoji` folder.
 Make sure to include the extension!
-* `url`: The URL of the image, hosted online on assets.scratch.mit.edu.
+* `assetsId`: The main part of the URL of the image hosted on assets.scratch.mit.edu
 * `author`: The author(s), formatted as an array.
 ```json
 "author": [